redpanda-ai/Meerkat/ROADMAP.md

 	* 3/24
 		* - [ ] Provide integration with the v1.1.0 web service
 		* - [ ] Provide integration with the v1.1.0 version of the file daemon
 3.  **Meerkat Team**, Andy and Matt
-	* 3/5
-		* - [ ] Set up a call with Deepu to get the label choices and the samples to be labeled in a sensible place so that we can move forward.
 		* - [ ] Determine why our labelers had trouble distinguishing subtypes of transfers, perhaps retry those
 		* - [ ] Reclassify the ***other*** transactions and see if providing ***charges and fees*** gives us labels
 		* - [ ] Add some E-trade data, or other cash management accounts to make sure we see some dividends and capital gains